bluetree-service/docker-dev-tool/README.md

 Usage tools on host OS:
 `docker run --net host --pid host -it --rm bluetree/docker-dev-tool bashtop`

+### Access to container file system
+If container that we are connecting is run as `root` user (ID=0) you can get access to it filesystem by `/parent/` directory which is alias to `/proc/1/root`.
+If container is running as different user, you should run _docker-dev-tool_ with the same user:group ID's using `-u` flag
+(`-u {user id}:{group id}`).
+`docker run --net container:test --pid container:test -u 33:33 -it --rm bluetree/docker-dev-tool bash`

 ## List of additional included programs

 ### Terminal